COVID-Secure Events with Business Fours

 COVID-Secure Events Safety Policy and Guidelines

-As we begin to adjust to a world in which we are organising COVID-Secure Events alongside the threat of a deadly and hyper-contagious virus in COVID-19 we understand the public risks involved in events.
-We have updated our pre-lockdown events guidance, protocols and procedures based on the latest government advice and current knowledge gained from suppliers.
+As we begin to adjust to a world in which we are organising COVID-Secure Events alongside COVID-19 we understand the public risks involved in events.
+We have updated our events guidance, protocols and procedures based on the latest government advice and current knowledge gained from suppliers.

 For our clients that still wish to meet businesses, bond with colleagues and raise money for charity in a socially distant and safe environment we have outlined a series of protocols and guidelines we have implemented at our events to provide a COVID-Secure Events environment for attendees.

-These include a continuation of previous guidelines we successfully implemented at our events pre lockdown and being mindful that the virus is in general circulation.
+These include a continuation of previous guidelines we successfully implemented at our events pre lockdown and being mindful that despite easing of restrictions the virus remains in general circulation.